tomcl/issie/README.md

 # ISSIE - an Interactive Schematic Simulator with Integrated Editor

-DECAD is an application for digital circuit design and simulation.
+ISSIE is an application for digital circuit design and simulation.
 It is targeted to students and hobbyists that want to get a grasp of Digital Electronics concepts in a simple and fun way.
 ISSIE is designed to be beginner-friendly and guide the users toward their goals via clear error messages and visual clues.

 The application is currently being developed and maintained by Marco Selvatici, as a Final Year Project.